IELTS Writing Answer Sheet: Video Tutorial

 1. Not Given means the entire statement is not given in the passage.
 Maybe part of the statement is given but not the whole statement.
 Watch out for that!!
 Try to find the whole meaning in the passage.

 2. False means the passage contradicts the statement.
+This means the passages shows the statement is wrong.
 Don’t forget you are not just looking for an opposite meaning, you are also looking for contradicting information.

 Summary of IELTS Reading True False Not Given Tips